juju/docs/src/en/getting-started-general.md

 ```

 This bootstrap process may take a few minutes to complete as it creates a new
-instance in the cloud and fetches the sofware it requires, but you should see
+instance in the cloud and fetches the software it requires, but you should see
 plenty of feedback in your shell.

 !!!
 Note: If there any errors in the bootstrap process, take a look at our